Christian Walker Player Props: Diamondbacks vs. Blue Jays

 Blue Jays Pitching Rankings

-- The 9.7 strikeouts per nine innings compiled by the Blue Jays pitching staff leads the league.

-- The Blue Jays' 3.83 team ERA ranks eighth among all league pitching staffs.
+- The Blue Jays have a 3.81 team ERA that ranks sixth across all league pitching staffs.

-- The Blue Jays rank 23rd in baseball in home runs surrendered (118 total, 1.3 per game).
+- Blue Jays pitchers combine to allow 118 total home runs at a rate of 1.3 per game (to rank 23rd in the league).

 © 2023 Data Skrive.
 All rights reserved.